 What undergraduate GPA do you require for admission?

 There is no minimum GPA requirement, however 3.0 and above is desirable.
-The average GPA of the 2012-13 enrollees is 3.6.
+The average GPA of the recent entering class is 3.6.

 What is the minimum DAT score of an incoming student at CDM?

 We have no minimum or cut-off scores.
-The mean DAT score of the class entering in 2012 was 23, (the national average is roughly 18); however, the range varies from year to year.
+The mean DAT score of the recent entering class is 23, (the national average is roughly 18); however, the range varies from year to year.

 I currently work for a dentist.
 Can she write one of my letters of recommendation?